justinjdev/planning-poker-svelte/README.md

 This implementation uses Supabase's [Realtime APIs](https://supabase.com/docs/guides/realtime) (essentially websockets) and avoids data persistence and does not require auth.
 Due to this approach, a few compromises were made with the way state was managed.
 The room and realtime code could also probably use some cleaning up...and someday tests.

+I will also note that Supabase does not seem to think Realtime usage counts as activity, so they routinely shutdown my free Supabase cloud instance - so I cannot always promise the deployed version will be working :)

 ## TODO
 - room passwords
 - db support?